• Skip to primary navigation

 Instructions

-• While the potatoes are boiling, combine the dry ingredients into a medium bowl well with a whisk: salt, baking powder, garlic powder, nutritional yeast, potato starch & oat flour.
-If you grind your own oats, make sure to only measure out 1/4 cup oat flour.
+• While the potatoes are cooking, combine the dry ingredients into a medium bowl well with a whisk: potato starch, oat flour, baking powder, nutritional yeast, garlic powder, salt, and red pepper flakes.
 Set aside.

 • Now that you've done the 1st bake of your pizza crust, let's add some yummy toppings!
 If you add veggies, make sure they are partially precooked.
 I pre-baked my bell peppers at 400°F for 10 minutes.
 I added BBQ sauce, bell peppers, field roast veggie sausage and olives on top.